When searching for a campervan for sale, Craigslist will be among the top results

 Once again Craig comes through with a great list of tips for personal safety.

-Our safety tips for buying a campervan for sale on Craigslist
+How to safely buy a campervan for sale on Craigslist

 Meet to view the camper van in a public place